open-quantum-safe/oqs-demos/curl/README.md

 1) Be sure to have [docker installed](https://docs.docker.com/install).
 2) Run `docker build -t oqs-curl .` to create a post quantum-enabled OpenSSL and Curl docker image
 3) To verify all components perform quantum-safe operations, first start the container with `docker run -it oqs-curl` thus starting an OQS-enabled TLS test server.
-4) On the command prompt in the docker container query that server using `curl https://localhost:4433`.
+4) On the command prompt in the docker container query that server using `curl --curves kyber512 https://localhost:4433`.
 If all works, the last command returns all TLS information documenting use of OQS-enabled TLS.
+The parameter to the `--curves` argument is the KEM_ALG chosen when building the docker container ('kyber512' by default).

 ## More details

 The Dockerfile
-- obtains all source code required for building the quantum-safe crypto (QSC) algorithms, the QSC-enabled version of OpenSSL (v.1.1.1), curl (v.7.66.0)
+- obtains all source code required for building the quantum-safe crypto (QSC) algorithms, the QSC-enabled version of OpenSSL (v.1.1.1), curl (v.7.69.1)
 - builds all libraries and applications
 - creates OQS-enabled certificate files for a mini-root certificate authority (CA)
 - creates an OQS-enabled server certificate for running a `localhost` QSC-TLS server